diassagatov/automated-test/README.md

 ## Troubleshooting

-1. **ChromeDriver Issues**: Ensure ChromeDriver is compatible with your Chrome version
+1. **Browser/Driver Issues**: Ensure Chrome is installed and up to date so Selenium Manager can fetch a compatible driver.
-2. **Element Not Found**: Check if the website structure has changed
+2. **Element Not Found**: Check if the website structure has changed.
-3. **Timeout Issues**: Increase wait times in variables.robot
+3. **Timeout Issues**: Increase wait times in `resources/variables.robot`.

 ## Contributing